VinodhThiagarajan1309/blogvint/README.md

   You will be needing the following tools,

+  * Google App Engine for Python SDK
+  * Python 2.7 and above
+  * Jinja 2 for template Generation
+  * Sublime Text 3
   * Chrome Browser - To render the output
-  * Sublime Text 3
   * Chrome Developer Tools
   * https://validator.w3.org/ - To validate your HTML
   * https://jigsaw.w3.org/css-validator/validator - To Validate your CSS
   * http://jshint.com/ - To validate your javascript files
+  * http://pep8online.com/checkresult - To Validate your Python files

-## How to build a page like this - [Click Here](http://vinodhthiagarajan1309.github.io/)
+## How to build a page like this - [Click Here](http://blogvint.appspot.com/)

   * For creating HTML you will be needing snippets which will be taking slice of time , so this site.
 I decided to work Bootstrap CSS framework for this project.
 Try out this page [http://www.initializr.com/](http://www.initializr.com/).